-The PharmaGard^m Digital Monitor uses an integrated digital pressure transducer to monitor negative pressure.
+The PharmaGard^m Digital Monitor uses an integrated digital pressure transducer to monitor positive pressure.
 The monitor indicates through both a segment display and LED's.
 The segment display is green and operates to \pm 0.01" w.g. sensitivity.
 The LED's indicate acceptable pressure (green), caution or near alarm points to within 0.005" w.g. (yellow) or alarm condition (red).

 The monitor starts when the Isolator blower is turned on.
 Upon start up, all segments displays, and LED's will light and a short audible alarm will sound to indicate a properly functioning monitor.
 During the next 4 minutes, the segment display will indicate dashes and green LED will blink during the warm-up period.
 Once the 4-minute warm-up period is complete, the monitor will measure and display the current main workzone chamber pressure.
 If the monitor is not functioning properly, the green, yellow and red LED's will blink to indicate an error.
-During external door openings, the Isolator pressure will increase, the internal supply blower will be inhibited, and pressure will equalize at zero.
-The monitor will display the high setpoint and indicate a pending alarm.
+During external door openings, the Isolator pressure will decrease and equalize at zero.
+The monitor will display the low setpoint and indicate a pending alarm.
 This will initiate a 60 second audible alarm delay for material movement purposes.
 If the Isolator pressure remains at zero for more than 60 seconds, the audible alarm will sound.

 The monitor is powered by 15 VDC supplied from the main control board.
 The monitor also has alarm contacts, COM, NO, NC for external monitoring.
 All user interaction is accomplished through the arrow and reset keys.
 It is recommended that the monitor be calibrated during the certification process.
-NO and COM are used to cut power to the supply blowers when the monitor is in alarm condition.